yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/redwood.md

 # Redwood

-The Redwood component lets you deploy [RedwoodJS](https://redwoodjs.com/) applications to Cloudflare Pages with automatically configured defaults.
+Deploy a RedwoodJS application to Cloudflare Pages with automatically configured defaults.
+This resource handles the deployment of RedwoodJS applications with optimized settings for Cloudflare Workers.

 # Minimal Example